Courses Descriptions 2024

 Here’s your chance.
 Now in its 8th year, this course explores, critiques and just simply enjoys operas – lots of operas (and operettas), from a wide range of periods, styles, composers and performances.
 Like opera, the course is highly varied, as are our levels of knowledge of the subject.
 No skills required!
 Most members have no special expertise in music, let alone opera.
 They play selections or whole operas, stopping to discuss (as you can’t do in a theatre!) or to compare performances of a special song.
 They share prejudices and enthusiasms and knowledge.
 A session might concentrate on one opera, or on a theme across several, or compare different productions of classic pieces or performances of the great roles.
 A term may focus on operas by a particular composer, on a historical period, or on the way a subject is differently handled in operas.
 You can count on great performances, glorious singing, wonderful costumes, mad comedy, idiotic plots and of course, the occasional tragedy.

 No preparation is necessary, but it’s always possible.
 A blog post every week offers basic info about the week’s session and links to more material or YouTube clips if you want to explore further.
-You can check out the 2023 blog here, and the blog posts for 2020 here, 2021 here and 2022 here.
+Click here to read the program for 2024, including the plan for term 3 on Operettas.

 They meet on Zoom, a fine platform for sharing ideas and performances, and helpful for members with distance or mobility issues.
 They get together for garden parties in good weather.
 Want to know more?
 Email them.